jacobbli/trip-cost-calculator-app/README.md

 # timecalc-bootstrap
-I recently started learning about bootstrap and jQuery, and thought I'd experiment with it using the time calculator that I previously made
+I recently started learning about bootstrap and jQuery, and thought I'd experiment with it using the time calculator that I previously made.

-The website allows users to choose a "from" and "to" date/time using HTML input.
+Description from other project (which does the same thing) The website allows users to choose a "from" and "to" date/time using HTML input.
 The amount of time between these two dates is then calculated using Javascript.
 The format of the result is in days, hours, minutes.